laravel/docs/configuration.md

 <a name="retrieving-environment-configuration"></a>
 ### Retrieving Environment Configuration

 All of the variables listed in the `.env` file will be loaded into the `$_ENV` PHP super-global when your application receives a request.
-However, you may use the `env` helper to retrieve values from these variables in your configuration files.
-In fact, if you review the Laravel configuration files, you will notice many of the options are already using this helper:
+However, you may use the `env` function to retrieve values from these variables in your configuration files.
+In fact, if you review the Laravel configuration files, you will notice many of the options are already using this function:

     'debug' => env('APP_DEBUG', false),